Homemade Whole Grain Mustard

 Tapas Tips & Tricks

-• use a small food processor or hand blender when making smaller quantities.
+• Use a small food processor or hand blender when making smaller amounts.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-Use this whole grain mustard recipe as a base and make it your own!
+Use this whole grain mustard recipe as a base and make your own delicious condiment!
 This also makes a great gift for a friend or hostess!

 Homemade Whole Grain Mustard

 This easy recipe for homemade mustard will keep you from buying the store-bought version!
-Use it in various marinades and dressings.
+Use it in various marinades, dressings, and all your favorite sandwiches.

 4.38 from 8 votes